MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/data-and-privacy-info.md

 ## Zero Standing Access data storage

-Managed Services mitigates risks associated with accounts with privileged access from malicious actors--both inside and outside an organization--through the principle of Zero Standing Access.
+Managed Services mitigates risks associated with accounts with privileged access from malicious actors—both inside and outside an organization—through the principle of Zero Standing Access.
 This principle enables Managed Services to operate without any privileges available to any user by default.
 Combined with the principles of Just-In-Time and Just-Enough-Access, it provides a robust framework to be secure and compliant by default.
 Diagnostic data is available to the Microsoft service operations team via an internal portal.

 ## Data handling